Passion. Joy. Sadness. Confusion. Jealousy. In Puerto Rico, you don’t just listen to bomba—you feel it!

 In ancient times, men used to dominate the bomba scene with strong jerks and sharp steps, while the women used skirts to make subtle swings and shy movements.
 Then came Caridad Brenes de Cepeda, a woman who broke the unspoken rules of bomba, changing the genre forever.
 She used her skirt to make more aggressive moves, raising it higher than before as a sign of rejecting oppression.

-Now, the bomba scene is dominated by a proud female presence, from singers to drummers and dancers that take the space to express their frustrations about inequality, gender gaps, and other struggles.
+Now, bomba in Puerto Rico is dominated by a proud female presence, from singers to drummers and dancers who take the space to express their frustrations about inequality, gender gaps, and other struggles

 Learn the dances of Puerto Rico